TritonDataCenter/rfd/rfd/0026/README.md

 Even though shared volumes are implemented as actual zones in a way similar to regular instances, they represent an entirely different concept with different constraints, requirements and life cycle.
-As such, they need to be represented in SDC as different "Volume" objects.
+As such, they need to be represented in Triton as different "Volume" objects.

 The creation, modification and deletion of these "Volume" objects could _technically_ be managed by VMAPI, but implementing this API as a separate